How to Negotiate Salary for Your Next Career Move

 Posted by Papakura Resume on 18 Jan 2025

-Negotiating a salary can be difficult to talk about, because it involves balancing what think you’re worth versus what an employer thinks they’re able to afford.
-If done properly it can result in an enjoyable experience for both parties that results in a higher salary for the employee as well as greater engagement of the employee in their job.
+A salary negotiation is an arduous process because it involves balancing what think you’re worth versus what an employer thinks they’ll be able to afford.
+If it’s done right it can be a positive experience for both parties, resulting in a greater salary for the employee and a greater engagement of the employee in their job.
 Learn how to negotiate your salary with confidence.

-• Before you negotiate your salary take a look at market rates and industry standards to ensure that your salary offer is fair.
+• Before you make a salary offer, research market rates and industry standards to ensure your salary request is realistic.

-• Get information from the networking of colleagues, using websites like LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+• Get information from socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-• Make a list of talking points ahead time, including education and certification, years of relevant experience, the results and achievements as well as unique skill sets and abilities, industry expertise, and the potential for further training.
+• Make a list of talking points ahead the time, including education and certifications in the form of years of relevant work experience, results & achievements with a unique set of skills and qualifications, industry knowledge and the potential for further training.

-• Keep a positive attitude throughout the conversation and practice active listening.
+• Maintain a positive mood throughout the conversation, and be active in your listening.

 Do your research